Today managing your licenses with Cloudsmith has become incredibly simple.

 From the overview section, we can see the breakdown of total packages by format, types of licenses used across all packages in the repository, and the number of unlicensed packages in the repository.

-At Cloudsmith, we endeavour to match the license defined within a package's metadata as accurately as possible.
+At Cloudsmith, we endeavor to match the license defined within a package's metadata as accurately as possible.
 For example, the BSD license defined within this package's metadata is checked against a valid SPDX license.

 Anytime Cloudsmith matches a license automatically, we will always provide a description of what the license was defined as within the package's metadata, our confidence of how accurate the match is, and the new license that has been applied.
 You can find the following description on the edit page for any license that has been automatically applied: